lbnl-cybersecurity/secpriv-hugo-source/content/project/inferring-computing.md

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine learning", "deep-learning"]`
-tags = ["HPC","cyber-physical systems","machine learning","scientific computing"]
+tags = ["HPC","cyber-physical systems","machine learning","research cyberinfrastructure"]

 # Project summary to display on homepage.
 summary = "This project uses power data to monitor the use of computing systems, including supercomputers and large computing centers.
 It is led by [Sean Peisert](https://www.cs.ucdavis.edu/~peisert/)."